vercel/next.js/docs/authentication.md

 </details>

 [SuperTokens](https://supertokens.io) is a highly customizable, open-source solution split into modules (so you only use what you need).
-SuperTokens currently supports credentials login, email verification, password reset flows, and third-party logins.
+SuperTokens currently supports credentials login, email verification, password reset flows, third-party logins, and cookie based sessions with rotating refresh tokens.

 ## Related